-- (1) Does not include resignations for "Good Reason" as discussed in Note 4 below. - (2) "Retirement" generally means a voluntary termination of employment on or after the date when the sum of the NEO's age (rounded down to the nearest whole month) and the number of years (rounded down to the nearest whole month) that the NEO has provided services to the Company equals or exceeds 75.
-As of December 31, 2022, only Mr. Haghighi and Mr. Shin would have been eligible for benefits with respect to Retirement. - (3) Does not include terminations in connection with a Change in Control.
-The Rutten Agreement provides for accelerated vesting of options and RSAs that would have vested within 18 months after a termination without Cause or for Good Reason (other than in connection with a Change in Control).
-For all other NEOs, the vesting terms are governed by the Company's applicable forms of equity award agreement.
-As of December 31, 2022, Mr. Rutten was the only NEO who held unvested RSAs. - Under the Rutten Agreement and the Executive Severance Agreements for our other NEOs, in the event that the applicable NEO is terminated by the Company other than for cause or by the NEO for Good Reason during the period beginning 90 days before a Change in Control and ending on the second anniversary of the Change in Control (a "Qualifying CIC Termination"), the applicable NEO's unvested time-based equity awards will immediately and fully vest, and any vested options will remain exercisable until the earlier of 24 months following termination or the option's original expiration date.
-Under the RSU Award Agreement, which governs the vesting for Mr. Shin's RSUs, if the RSUs are assumed by an acquiring or successor company and, within 24 months following a Change in Control, Mr. Shin's employment is terminated by the Company other than for cause or by him for Good Reason, then the RSUs will automatically and immediately vest in full.
+- (1) Does not include resignations for "Good Reason" as discussed in Note 4 below. - (2) "Retirement" generally means a voluntary termination of employment on or after the date when the sum of the NEO's age (rounded down to the nearest whole month) and the number of years (rounded down to the

+- nearest whole month) that the NEO has provided services to the Company equals or exceeds 75.
+As of December 31, 2023, Mr. Rutten, Mr. Haghighi and Mr. Engel would have been eligible for benefits with respect to Retirement. - (3) Does not include terminations in connection with a Change in Control.
+The Rutten Agreement provides for accelerated vesting of options that would have vested within eighteen months after a termination without Cause or for Good Reason (other than in connection with a Change in Control).
+For all other NEOs, the vesting terms are governed by the Company's applicable forms of equity award agreement. - (4) Under the Rutten Agreement and the Executive Severance Agreements for our other NEOs, in the event that the applicable NEO is terminated by the Company other than for Cause or by the NEO for Good Reason during the period beginning 90 days before a Change in Control and ending on the second anniversary of the Change in Control (a "Qualifying CIC Termination"), the applicable NEO's unvested time-based equity awards will immediately and fully vest, and any vested options will remain exercisable until the earlier of twenty-four months following termination or the option's original expiration date.
 Under the PSU Award Agreement, if the PSUs are assumed by the acquiring or successor company and, prior to the Determination Date (as defined in the PSU Award Agreement), the NEO's employment is terminated by the Company other than for Cause or by the NEO for Good Reason, then a number of PSUs will vest on the Determination Date based on the higher of (i) 100% achievement of the Performance Goal (as defined in the PSU Award Agreement) and (ii) the actual percentage of the Performance Goal that had been achieved at the time of the Change in Control.
 "Good Reason" is defined in both the PSU Award Agreement and the RSU Award Agreement as: (i) a material reduction in the NEO's authority, duties, or responsibilities; (ii) a material reduction in the NEO's base salary or bonus opportunity (other than certain pay reductions not specific to the NEO); or (iii) any material breach by the Company of any material provision of the PSU Award Agreement or RSU Award Agreement, as applicable.
 Under the Rutten Agreement and the Executive Severance Agreements, the definition of "Good Reason" includes, in addition to the first and second events described above, a relocation of the NEO's principal place of employment by more than 50 miles.
 Under the Rutten Agreement, the definition of "Good Reason" also includes a change in Mr. Rutten's title or requiring Mr. Rutten to report to anyone other than the Board of Directors.